This document provides technical details on Azimuth's "Layer 2" scaling solution

 This is not intended for everyday users who only wish to know how to either transfer their ship to layer 2 or perform layer 2 actions.
 This is a functionality of Bridge for which documentation will soon be available.
 For a casual overview of the rationale and functionality of layer 2, please see this blog post.
 For more information on how Azimuth works more generally, including interactions with Bridge and Ethereum, see the page on Azimuth data flow.

 This page is also not where to find instruction on how to run your own "aggregator"/"roller".
-Documentation for this process is forthcoming.
+Documentation for this process is found here.
 However, this page does contain essential background information for anybody in this category.

 Naive rollups were developed in response to rising gas costs for performing Azimuth actions.
 They also serve the dual purpose of making onboarding easier, as it is now possible to acquire a planet and get on Urbit without any knowledge of Ethereum or cryptocurrency.